jackcrosbie/King-K-Ms1/README.md

 ## Bugs

+During the building of the website I encountered several issues or bugs that required me to rethink or rework what i doing.
+* Photos: Initially I got headshots provided to me by each member of the band.
+Two of the members had proper headshots they had got done for various projects they worked on.
+The rest either provided me with cropped photos or mobile photos they had had taken of them.
+When trying to make them work on the various screen sizes I encountered a lot of stretched/pixelated images.
+In the end I had to take the decision to use substitute photos representing the instruments they played instead of actual headshots in the Meet the players section.
+This was a better option then using the low quality pictures provided and will be something I look at redoing in future once better headshots are provided.

+* Form Layout: The layout of the form elements caused a few issues when trying to work on the responsiveness for the various devices.
+With numerous labels and input elements it was hard to get the layout exactly how I liked it.
+I'm happy with the result on the mobile devices but feel it is not perfect on laptop/larger screens.
+The balance between the font-size and space between each element is something I would like to improve in future.

 ## Credits

-https://coolors.co/ - For my colour palette and colour ideas https://pixabay.com/ - For some background stock images https://www.pexels.com/ - For some background stock images https://unsplash.com/ - For some background stock images
+https://coolors.co/ - For my colour palette and colour ideas

+https://pixabay.com/ - For some background stock images

+https://www.pexels.com/ - For some background stock images

+https://unsplash.com/ - For some background stock images

 All other images are probably of King K band and were given to me with permission to use any/all of them.